On estimating the trace of quantum state powers

 \section{Acknowledgments}

+A preliminary version of this article, under the same title, appeared in the Proceedings of the 2025 Annual ACM-SIAM Symposium on Discrete Algorithms (SODA 2025)~\cite{LW25SODA}, and was also included in Yupan Liu's PhD thesis~\cite{Liu25}.

-The authors express their gratitude to the anonymous reviewers for their valuable comments, particularly for suggesting the inclusion of further explanation of the importance of estimating $\Sq(\rho)$ for non-integer $q>1$.
-The authors also thank Kean Chen for pointing out a parameter misuse in \cref{thm:tr-power-constant-queries,thm:tr-power-constant-samples} in an earlier version of this paper.
+The authors express their gratitude to the anonymous reviewers for their valuable comments, particularly for suggesting the inclusion of further explanation of the importance of estimating $\Sq(\rho)$ for non-integer $q>1$, and for identifying an error in the proof of \Cref{lemma:Tsallis-binary-entropy-lower-bound} concerning the evaluation of the endpoints, as well as a gap in the reasoning establishing \Cref{eq:Tsallis-binary-entropy-upper-bound-inner-condition} in the proof of \Cref{lemma:Tsallis-binary-entropy-upper-bound} in an earlier version.
+The authors also thank Kean Chen for pointing out a parameter misuse in \cref{thm:tr-power-constant-queries,thm:tr-power-constant-samples} in a previous version of this paper.

 This work was supported in part by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) Quantum Leap Flagship Program (MEXT Q-LEAP) under Grant \mbox{JPMXS0120319794}.
-The work of Yupan Liu was also supported in part by JST, the establishment of University fellowships towards the creation of science technology innovation, under Grant \mbox{JPMJFS2125}.
-The work of Qisheng Wang was also supported in part by the Engineering and Physical Sciences Research Council under Grant \mbox{EP/X026167/1}.
+The work of Yupan Liu was also supported in part by JST, the establishment of University fellowships towards the creation of science technology innovation, under Grant \mbox{JPMJFS2125}, and in part by funding from the Swiss State Secretariat for Education, Research and Innovation (SERI).
+The work of Qisheng Wang was also supported in part by startup funding from Shanghai Jiao Tong University and in part by the Engineering and Physical Sciences Research Council under Grant \mbox{EP/X026167/1}.